Poll Chaplains

 Why are clergy doing this?
 Don’t we believe in the separation of Church and State?

-Clergy are invited to act as poll chaplains because they are often trusted messengers in their communities.
+Clergy and vowed religious are invited to act as poll chaplains because they are often trusted messengers in their communities.
 They are present to add a calming presence and trust to the process.
 They are not there to proselytize or preach.

 I completed training with another organization (such as Faiths United to Defend Democracy), should I also attend this training?